-- An allergic reaction of the nose (allergic rhinitis)
+- An allergic reaction of the nose (called allergic rhinitis)

-- An itchy nose and clear discharge is common
+- An itchy nose, clear discharge and sneezing is common

-- Clear nasal discharge with sneezing, sniffing, and nasal itching
+- Clear nasal discharge with sneezing, sniffing, and itching of nose (100%)

-- Eye allergies (itchy, red, watery and puffy) are commonly associated
+- Eye allergies (itchy, red, watery and puffy) also can occur (70%)

-- Ear and sinus congestion may also be associated
+- Ear and sinus congestion or fullness can occur

-- Itchy ear canals, itchy skin, and hoarse voice are also seen
+- Itchy ear canals, itchy skin or hoarse voice sometimes also occur

-- Similar symptoms during the same month of the previous year
+- Same symptoms during the same month of the last year

 - No fever